StevenButtifint/ai-photo-organiser/README.md

 - How to use the Electron Framework to create a desktop application UI using HTML, CSS and Javascript.
 - How to run backend python functions on separate background threads.
 - How to use affordance in UI and UX design to make them more intuitive.
+- How to make looping animations using the Adobe Creative Suite.